UBogun/Xojo-iosLib/README.md

 Basic functionality is mostly added via modules, so you can have NSObject & UIVIew features in every Xojo control that inherits from iOSControl.
 Please check the demo app for the main features and the documentation inside for the various classes and modules.

+* IMPORTANT *
+Upen loading the project (file iosLib.xojo_project), Xojo will inform you that a few images could not be located.
+There are 4 images included which need to be relocated.
+They are used only for some demo screens and can be ignored if you only need the lib for your own projects but not the demo views.
+As of today, there is no "package" function in Xojo enabling you to add external files with a relocation of the internal references.
+So if you want to view the demo screens, please select the four images Apfel, Apfel-chrom, Verlauf gelb and Verlauf blau that are included.
+And skip the request for App Icon and launch images.
+There are none; the project will run once you skip them.
+Sorry for this inconvenience.
+If you know of any better method to include external files, please let me know.

 Currently included modules:
 - Conversion modules for several conversion to and from Xojo/iOS classes.
 - iOSControl module: UIVIew and NSObject features for every control, including old style animations.